jerbaroo/database-generic/README.md

 To run the tutorial on your machine:
 1. Clone this repo.
-2. Start a PostgreSQL instance with username and password `demo`, e.g.:
+2. Install deps.
+Easiest is to use Nix shell: `nix-shell`
-  `docker run -it --rm --env POSTGRES_PASSWORD=demo --env POSTGRES_USER=demo --publish 5432:5432 postgres`
+3. Start a Postgres server with username and password `demo`, e.g.: `docker run -it --rm --env POSTGRES_PASSWORD=demo --env POSTGRES_USER=demo --publish 5432:5432 postgres`
-3. Then `cabal run tutorial` via provided `nix-shell`.
+4. Run the tutorial: `cabal run tutorial`

 ## Features